Want to know how to make a reading habit?

 How to be patient while reading books?

-I would recommend that you start reading a few books on guided meditations or spirituality.
+I recommend that you start reading a few books on guided meditation or spirituality.

-And if you struggle too much to read books, you can also do courses or listen to podcasts that talk about mental health.
+And if you struggle too much to read books, you can also do courses or listen to podcasts about mental health.

 You need a calm mind while reading books.

-But after a while, it sometimes becomes difficult to stay focused.
+But after a while, it sometimes becomes challenging to stay focused.